loophp/phptree/README.md

 * Pre order
 * Breadth first

-And it provides Exporters and Importers for:
+And it provides exporters and importers:
 * Graph: Export a tree into a graph using the [graphp/graphp](https://github.com/graphp/graph) library.
 * Text: Export a tree into a simple string.